dheeraj-thakur123/group_chat_assignment/README.md

 #Node Version - 18
 # Steps to run the project
-clone the code.
+Clone the repo to local machine.
-npm i to install dependencey
+Run npm i to install all the dependencey

 # Note -
 create .env in root of the project